December 13 – 26, 1519

 Under the terms of an international treaty that had received the blessing of the pope in Rome, the vast majority of the Americas was considered to be Spanish territory in 1519.
 In light of this, it was no small irony that Ferdinand Magellan had chosen to make his first American landfall in the one place amidst that huge expanse of land that didn’t belong to Spain, that instead belonged to Portugal, the very kingdom whose ships he had spent the last two months trying desperately to avoid.
 That Portugal should be the acknowledged owner of the most easterly outcropping of all the Americas was down as much to an historical accident as anything else.

 Portugal had always been most invested in its Asian empire, but, in the aftermath of Christopher Columbus’s voyage, King Manuel hadn’t been able to resist sending some ships westward as well.
-In 1500, Pedro Álvares Cabral had led across the Atlantic a Portuguese expedition that made landfall near the modern town of Porto Seguro, a good distance south of the bay where Magellan’s fleet now lay sheltering.
+In 1500, Pedro Álvares Cabral had led across the Atlantic a Portuguese expedition that made landfall near the modern town of Porto Seguro, a good distance north of the bay where Magellan’s fleet now lay sheltering.
 Not anticipating that the continent of South America could stretch this far east, Cabral had assumed he had discovered a large island, and had claimed it for his country on that basis.

 Even after the truth that Cabral had struck the continent rather than a mere island had dawned upon geographers and cartographers, Portugal held fast to its claim.
 With the rest of the New World beckoning, Spain felt it could afford to be magnanimous in the interest of avoiding a pointless war.
 In a deal brokered and sanctified by the pope, it agreed to cede to Portugal that relatively small sliver of South America that lay east of 46 degrees west longitude.
 (The fact that said small sliver was actually as big as France, Italy, Spain, and Portugal put together was just one more reflection of the almost unimaginable extent of this New World that lay at the two Iberian kingdoms’ feet.)